kubernetes-sigs/lws/docs/examples/sample/README.md

   replicas: 4
 ```

-We'll have a dry run for rolling update process, the rolling step is equal to maxUnavailable(2)+maxSurge(2)=4, three Replica status are simulated here:
+In the following we'll show how rolling update processes for a leaderWorkerSet with four replicas.
+The rolling step is equal to maxUnavailable(2)+maxSurge(2)=4, three Replica status are simulated here:

 - ✅ Replica has been updated
 - ❎ Replica hasn't been updated